smpappas/CSREngine/README.md

 __Options__

 Options are not currently implemented, but the intention is to allow users to customize their experience.
-In the future, users should be able to designate (i) specific files that should NOT be filtered out, and (ii) whether to output to the web page or JavaScript console.
+In the future, users should be able to designate (i) specific files that should NOT be filtered out, and (ii) whether to output results to the web page or JavaScript console.

---
+__Filters__

+By default, common third-party libraries and frameworks, such as jQuery, MooTools, and backbone.js, are not analyzed by the engine.
+Adding and removing files from the filter is discussed further in the Developer section.

+---

 ### Developers

+__Files__

+__Hosting the Engine__

 __Adding a New Test Case__